bNobo/wind-forecast-api/README.md

 If you're only interested in push notifications handling you should have a look to classes in [services folder](./Services)

+## Net core / Net 5 installation on Raspberry PI

+Installing *.Net 5* with *apt-get* won't work on Debian Stretch 9.
+The easiest method is to use [dotnet-install.sh](https://docs.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#scripted-install) script provided by Microsoft.

 ## Credits

 Special thanks to [Igor Chubin](https://github.com/chubin/wttr.in) for providing a wonderful free weather API I'm relying on for this project.